oVirt/ovirt-site/source/event/detailedexternalevents.html.md

 This will be done by adding a new *AddExternalEvent* command and expose it to the REST API External events should be displayed in the Events tab in UI and may be searched as any other event.
-External Events are classified as application events based on severity values of NORMAL, WARNING ERROR or ALERT
+External Events are classified as application events based on severity values of NORMAL, WARNING ERROR or ALERT Alerts that are deleted from the system are only marked as deleted in the *audit_log* table and not removed permanently from the database

 ### CRUD